brettchalupa/projectbook/src/Introduction.md

 # Projectbook Introduction

+**Learn By Doing**

+~or~

 **The Great Big List of Software Project Ideas**

-A collection of software project ideas for people looking to learn a given language or technology but short on inspiration for what to build.
+_Projectbook_ is a collection of over 50 software project ideas for people looking to learn a given language or technology but short on inspiration for what to build.
 These projects tend to vary in complexity and what they exercise.

 My goal with this collection is to provide detailed enough specifications for what could exist to complete a project or gibe enough detail to get started.